enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/html/slots.md

 ## `as` attribute

-One feature Enhance adds to slots is you can add an `as` attribute to specify what type of element you would like Enhance to replace the unused slot with.
+One feature Enhance adds to slots is you can use an `as` attribute to specify what type of element you would like Enhance to replace the unused slot with.

 The way to use the `as` attribute is to supply a valid element name.